Deploy ASP.NET Core App on Kubernetes

 In this ASP.NET Core Kubernetes Tutorial we will be deploying an ASP.NET Core app to Kubernetes from start till end.
-I will start with Docker and Minikube then I will take the topic of Kubernetes Objects which are Pods, Deployments and Services.
-Finally, I will use these objects to host the ASP.NET Core app on Kubernetes.
+We will take the topic of Kubernetes Objects which are Pods, Deployments and Services.
+Finally, we will use these objects to host the ASP.NET Core app on Kubernetes.
 This tutorial will give you a solid foundation of K8s so make sure you go through the whole tutorial.
 Let us start it with any further delay.

 There are 2 techniques/approach to manage k8s objects these are: